mrgne1/paperhat/README.md

 #   it is intended to work with a custom website
 # stand alone will deploy both the api and a website for creating secrets
 MODE=standalone

+# Website path
+# Path to the website files.
+Defaults to ./site/v1 if not provided
+# SITEPATH=./site/v1

+# Database path
+# Path to the Sqlite3 database file.
+Defaults to ./secrets.db
+# DBPATH=./secrets.db
 ```

 # API